 Another reason your goldfish could be turning white is a lack of vital nutrients.
 The right diet greatly affects the color of your fish, not just the health of your goldie.

-Make sure that your goldfish is not only getting gel food (flake and pellets are nearly always loaded with fillers that may harm your fish), but supplemental foods as well, like Spirulina and algae wafers.
-Koi keepers have also learned that ingestion of Bentonite Clay helps to enhance the coloration of carps.
+Make sure that your goldfish is not only getting gel food (flake and pellets are nearly always loaded with fillers that may harm your fish) but supplemental foods as well, like Spirulina and algae wafers.

 You really can’t do much about the genetics of your fish unless you breed them for yourself, selecting those that have displayed certain desirable attributes.